james-cole/manifold-lab/content/authors/serena_verdi/_index.md

 - Researchers
 ---

-Serena Verdi is a Research Fellow at UCL Hawkes Institute and Dementia Research Centre (DRC) at University College London (UCL).
+Dr Serena Verdi is a Research Fellow at UCL Hawkes Institute and Dementia Research Centre (DRC) at University College London (UCL).